 If you’re not sure who to turn to, share your story with others who are with you in the War On Cancer app who are going through similar situations during this time of year.
 You’re not alone, there’s always someone who understands.

 If you’re trying to break news to your loved ones about a poor prognosis this Christmas, check out this insight from psychologist Dag Härdfedlt about how to approach this.

-Only say yes to social circles that won’t negatively impact your mental health
+Only say yes to social circles that positively impact your mental health

 Oftentimes, the holiday season comes with pressure to hang out with family, neighbors, friends, basically everyone.
-This year, of all years, feel that pressure lift naturally, since people will be staying home isolating, or only celebrating with a small number of people.
-You’re in the same boat, whether or not you have cancer.
-So, use it to your advantage.
+However, just because there’s pressure doesn’t mean you have to yield to it.
 If you only want to meet family, for example, do that.
 Or, if you’d prefer to meet one friend over Christmas, do that.
 Don’t feel pressure to meet any and everybody if you’re tired of having your cancer diagnosis be a potential topic of conversation.

 Whatever you decide, make sure you’re prioritizing your physical and mental health, and keep your immune system safe when meeting up with others.
 Consult your doctor and health care professional if worried or listen in on War On Cancer podcast episode 2 where Oncology Pharmacist Amydee Morris talks about compromised immunes systems due to cancer treatment.

 If you’re currently experiencing side effects of cancer treatment like changing taste buds or loss of appetite, meet up with a couple people where you know you don’t have to take the lead on food, there are options for you to pick and choose, or where you feel comfortable expressing your preferences.
 If you meet up online, problem solved.
 This may help take a layer of pressure off the whole shabang.